tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-3.md

 ## VII. <a id="section7">Two more things

 ### VII-A. Triple shooting
-This has been a walkthrough where we've given you 100% of the code - and there's just one little challenge here for you:
+This has been a walkthrough where we've given you 100% of the code - and here's a little challenge for you:
 - after the user clears out the first level (a score of 5 or higher), enable *triple fire*, where the ship fire 3 bullets on each click (but only plays the shoot sound once)

 #### It will look like this when the ship fires a triple shot: